Rena Finder: Schindler's List Survivor and Facing History and Ourselves Resource Speaker

-In 1994, a year after the release of the film "Schindler's List," Facing History and Ourselves' executive director, Margot Stern Strom, interviewed Schindler's List survivor Rena Finder.
-In this powerful interview, Finder discusses her life in Krakow before the war, how she came to be included on the list, the infamous Nazi commandant Amon Goeth, and the remarkable man who is credited with saving almost 1,200 Jews, Oskar Schindler.
+In 1994, a year after the release of the film Schindler's List, Facing History founder and Executive Director Margot Stern Strom sat down with Finder.
+Watch this powerful interview, in which Finder discusses her life in Krakow before the war and how she came to be included on Schindler’s list.

 - Hear Finder talk about the impact of bringing the stories of Holocaust survivors into classrooms in this podcast.

 - Download Facing History’s educational guide to accompany the award-winning film Schindler's List.

 - Share Finder's testimony in your classroom.
 Her story is included in Facing History’s resource book Elements of Time, available for purchase or free download.

 - Find out how you can bring the testimonies and voices of Holocaust survivors into your classroom with our Survivor Testimony resource.

 - For more historical context, explore our Holocaust Resource Collection.